-Food Sensitivity & Constipation
+Food Sensitivity and Constipation

-Could a Food Sensitivity be Causing Your Constipation?
+Could Food Sensitivity be Causing Your Constipation?

 In some people, certain foods can cause intestinal backups.

-As a Holistic Nutritionist, there’s not a lot that tells me more about your internal health than your poop!
+As a holistic nutritionist, there’s not a lot that tells me more about your internal health than your poop.
 And not pooping can tell me things as well.
 Constipation can be caused by food intolerance and/or sensitivity.

 Poop: What’s Normal